 Protection of nature and environmental awareness:

-Out of the total Greek tally, the island of Crete has emerged as a gem, claiming 139 Blue Flags – the highest among all Greek islands.
-These flags are spread across its four regions: Chania with 38, Rethymno with 20, Heraklion with 33, and Lasithi taking the lead with 48.
+Out of the total Greek tally, the island of Crete has emerged as a gem, claiming 152 Blue Flags – the highest among all Greek islands.
+These flags are spread across its four regions: Chania with 43, Rethymno with 23, Heraklion with 36, and Lasithi taking the lead with 50.

-In the subsequent sections, we’ll delve deeper into a selection of these Crete beaches that have proudly earned the Blue Flag in 2023.
+In the subsequent sections, we’ll delve deeper into a selection of these Crete beaches that have proudly earned the Blue Flag in 2025.
 We’ll also provide a comprehensive list of all the Blue Flag beaches in Crete for those planning their next visit to this stunning island.

 The Blue Flags of Crete are not just an international recognition of the island’s stunning beaches and marinas.
 They stand testament to the unwavering commitment and hard work put in by the local municipalities, hoteliers, and the people of Crete in providing high-quality, safe, and clean beach experiences for locals and tourists alike.
 Join us as we embark on a journey across Crete’s Blue Flag beaches, showcasing the remarkable beauty and exceptional standards that make this island a true paradise.

-Crete, with its leading number of Blue Flags, epitomizes the commitment to quality and excellence that Greece represents.
+Crete, with its leading number of Blue Flags, epitomises the commitment to quality and excellence that Greece represents.
 Whether it’s the azure water, pristine beaches, or the extensive facilities and services, the Blue Flag beaches of Crete promise an unmatched beach experience to all visitors.
-So the next time you’re planning a beach holiday, remember the Blue Flags flying high in Crete, signaling the best of what Greece has to offer.
+So the next time you’re planning a beach holiday, remember the Blue Flags flying high in Crete, signalling the best of what Greece has to offer.